maflcko/b-c-gui-translations-review/reviews/tr.md

         <translation>Hoş geldiniz </translation>

 YES
-There is unnecessary trailing whitespace after "Hoş geldiniz".
+There is an unnecessary trailing whitespace at the end of the translation.

 Correct translation:
 Hoş geldiniz